stackimpact/stackimpact-nodejs/README.md

 ## Overhead

 The agent overhead is measured to be less than 1% for applications under high load.
-For applications that are horizontally scaled to multiple processes, StackImpact agents are only active on a small subset of the processes at any point of time, therefore the total overhead is much lower.
+For applications that are horizontally scaled to multiple processes, StackImpact agent is only active on one of the processes at any point of time, therefore the total overhead is much lower.